heckj/example-docc-project/README.md

 ## Package Structure

-This repository is structured to put the Documentation catalog at the root of the repository, which comes with some tradeoffs.
-The `Package.swift` file is set up with a target that looks for sources in this directory, which means that the swift compiler warns about files it doesn't know about.
-A couple of files (`LICENSE` and `README.md`) are explicitly excluded in the [package manifest](./Package.swift), but the `/docs` directory and its files - aren't included in that set.
-The side effect of this is that everything builds normally, but you'll see warnings from the Swift compiler when invoking the documentation preview or builds.

 The default structure for a Swift package would place the documentation catalog (the directory `Documentation.docc`) in the sources location based on the target.
 In this example, that target is named `ExampleDocs` - so the default location is `Sources/ExampleDocs`.
 The default structure is better for general usage - for example when you're provided API reference for a library or executable, or want to provide more than one catalog within the same repository.